FRESH BANANA LEAFS

-1. Banana leafs for serving food
+1. Banana leaf for serving food

-The first best reason banana leaf is perfect for serving food is because of it’s size, you can serve a large variety of dishes in the leaf from sweet to savory.
-We serve the small leaves for breakfast & dinner and the largest leaf is reserved for lunch, as usually lunch has a huge variety of dishes.
+The first best reason banana leaf is perfect for serving food is that of its size, you can serve a large variety of dishes in the leaf from sweet to savory.
+We serve the small leaves for breakfast & dinner and the largest leaf is reserved for lunch, as usual, lunch has a huge variety of dishes.
 It is very very hygienic, In many hotels in India, they provide a banana leaf on top of the plate exactly cut to the plates size which I really like, because we just have to sprinkle water and wipe, and the leaves are clean in a few seconds.

 2. Banana leafs for packing

 Next time, you go on a trip, try packing food in banana leafs.
-I remember when I was younger, whenever we went out, the food (usually different varieties of rices) will be packed in a banana leaf.
+I remember when I was younger, whenever we went out, the food (usually different varieties of rice) will be packed in a banana leaf.
 After a long road trip, opening up the banana leaf for eating is an amazing experience.
 The rice usually tamarind rice (as it stays longer with spoiling) will taste like heaven and is usually had along with pieces of fresh coconut pieces.

 Nowadays we have replaced banana leafs with aluminum foils and I really miss banana leaf packing.
 It is easy to pack with banana leaves.
-To use, cut the required size of the banana leafs and wash it to remove any impurities and dry it completely, else the food will spoil easily.
+To use, cut the required size of the banana leaf and wash it to remove any impurities and dry it completely, else the food will spoil easily.

-See whether it folds, if it breaks when you fold, take the leaf with a tong and fry it in direct flame for a few minutes, now it will be flexible.
+See whether it folds if it breaks when you fold, take the leaf with a tong and fry it in direct flame for a few minutes, now it will be flexible.
 Keep the food, fold it and wrap it around and tie it with a thread securely.

 3. Cooking with banana leaves